Pilot (Malcolm in the Middle)

-"Pilot" is the pilot episode, and the first episode of the first season, of the American sitcom Malcolm in the Middle.
-Written by series creator Linwood Boomer and directed by Todd Holland, the episode originally aired on Fox on January 9, 2000.
-In this episode, the six primary characters are introduced, Malcolm, Lois, Hal, Reese, Dewey, and Francis (who is currently at military school), and Malcolm's struggles and fears to be placed in the accelerated learning class ('Krelboynes') even though he has an IQ of 165.
-Airing as a midseason replacement for Futurama, the episode gained a large viewer base, with ratings of 23 million.
+"Pilot" is the series premiere and the first episode of the first season of the American television sitcom Malcolm in the Middle.
+Written by Linwood Boomer and directed by Todd Holland, it originally premiered on the Fox Network on January 9, 2000.
+It introduces the six primary characters, which consist of series protagonist Malcolm (Frankie Muniz), his mother Lois (Jane Kaczmarek), father Hal (Bryan Cranston), older brothers Reese (Justin Berfield) and Francis (Christopher Kennedy Masterson), and younger brother Dewey (Erik Per Sullivan).
+The episode focus's on Malcolm's friendship with fellow student Stevie Kenarban (Craig Lamar Traylor) and his struggles and fears to be placed in the accelerated learning class, the Krelboynes, even though he has an IQ of 165.